cossacklabs/acra-engineering-demo/README.md

 <p align="center"><img src="_pics/eng_demo_python-no-ac.png" alt="Protecting simple python application: Acra architecture" width="560"></p>

 **The client application** is a simple [python console application](https://github.com/cossacklabs/acra/tree/master/examples/python) that works with a database.
 The application **encrypts** the data in AcraStructs before sending it to a database.
-The application **reads** the decrypted data through AcraConnector and AcraServer (that are transparent for the application).
+The application **reads** the decrypted data through AcraServer (that are transparent for the application).

 ### 2.1 Write data